yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## YouTubeSearchPlayerCLI 📁
 CLI tools for searching content, code, or online resources.
-* [ytfzf](https://github.com/pystardust/ytfzf) [❌ 🌐 🖥️CLI 🖥️TUI] - A POSIX script that helps you find YouTube videos (without API) and opens/downloads them using mpv/youtube-dl.
+* [ytfzf](https://github.com/pystardust/ytfzf) [❌ 🌐 🖥️CLI/🖥️TUI] - A POSIX script that helps you find YouTube videos (without API) and opens/downloads them using mpv/youtube-dl.

 ## YouTubeToMP3Downloader 📁
 Command-line tool for managing or interacting with related tasks.